RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 ## Introduction and target audience

-This training curriculum offers a modular programme to support researchers in applying FAIR (Findable, Accessible, Interoperable, Reusable) principles and open research practices to their research software.
+This training curriculum offers a modular programme to support researchers in applying FAIR (Findable, Accessible, Interoperable, Reusable) principles and open research practices such as reproducibility (the second R in FAIR²) to their research software.
 The overview module provides an introduction to [FAIR for research software](#what-are-the-fair-principles-for-research-software) and gives an overview of the topics that are offered in more detail in [additional modules](#outline-of-the-programme), which can be selected according to an individual’s learning goals.

 This programme is aimed at researchers, including PhDs and postgraduate research students, who create code (whether a few scripts or something more substantial) as part of their research and who want to make their research more open by